Updated, June 2025

 ◦ GDPR makes distinct provision for data used in connection with scientific or historical research.
 APPI does not.

-◦ APPI does not recognize any right to data portability.
+◦ APPI does not recognise any right to data portability.
 GDPR does.

-GDPR has an extraterritorial reach, applying to organizations worldwide if they process EU residents’ data.
+GDPR has an extraterritorial reach, applying to organisations worldwide that process data of EU residents.
 APEC, PDPA, and APPI primarily regulate within their respective jurisdictions.

 GDPR imposes substantial fines for non-compliance.